Since the advent of digital marketing, companies have realized the need to get the word out about their businesses via the internet.

 As for improving your site’s speed, try to optimize your images (they shouldn’t exceed 100kb), discard unused plugins, avoid redirects, and minify resources.

-If you produce good content but still struggle to rank well on search engines, then you failed to handle a couple of SEO issues in 2019.
+If you produce good content but still struggle to rank well on search engines, then you failed to follow a couple of SEO tips in 2021.